 Outreach Ideas Much sustained, focused prayer is needed to prepare the hearts of the Bairagi community to understand and receive the good news of Jesus of Nazareth.

-Pray for the followers of Christ There are no known followers of Jesus among the Hindu Bairagi, but pray for those that the Lord will soon call to himself.
+Pray for the followers of Christ Pray the few believers among the Bairagi people will grow in sharing and discussing God's Word with their families and friends.
+Pray for those that the Lord will soon call to himself.
 Pray they will be zealous to learn of Christ, and that they will be sent teachers and pastors to help them.
 Pray they will live holy lives that honor Christ.

 Pray for the entire people group Pray for the Hindu Bairagi community to make schooling for both boys and girls a priority.